alan-turing-institute/WimbledonPlanner/README.md

 ## Interactive Notebooks

-The Jupyter notebooks `vis/visualise_forecast.ipynb` and `vis/visualise_harvest.ipynb` load (but don't update) the Harvest/Forecast and displays the visualisations, including some interactive widgets to customise/display plots for individual projects, individual people etc.
+The Jupyter notebooks `vis/visualise_forecast.ipynb` and `vis/visualise_harvest.ipynb` load (but don't update) the Harvest/Forecast data and displays the visualisations, including some interactive widgets to customise/display plots for individual projects, individual people etc.